maur1th/LXDE-VolumeControlOSD/README.md

 LXDE-VolumeControlOSD
 =====================

-Add volume +/- notifications for LXDE with pulseaudio and xfce4-notifyd (lubuntu 14.04 setup).
+Adds laptop media keys (volume +/-/mute) support and OSD for LXDE with pulseaudio and xfce4-notifyd (lubuntu 14.04 base setup).
+Tested on a ThinkPad X240.

 #Installation
 1. Install notify-send (libnotify-bin package in ubuntu/debian).